home-assistant/home-assistant.io/source/_integrations/dynalite.markdown

 There is currently support for the following device types within Home Assistant:

 - Lights
+- Switches
+- Covers

 A Philips Dynalite hub connects to the Dynet network, which is composed of areas, channels, and preset.

 A Dynalite area typically (although not necessarily) defines some physical area, such as a room.

 Each area can have one or more channels that correspond to the different devices they control.
-A channel can relate to a dimmable light, or other devices, such as a cover.
+A channel can relate to a dimmable light, or other devices.

 Additionally, each area can have one or more presets that determine the behavior of all the channels, and sometimes trigger additional actions.
 Typically, preset 1 in an area means 'on', and preset '4' means off.
 Additional presets could be used for scenes and dimming.